stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/DMA2D/DMA2D_MemToMemWithBlending/readme.txt

 This example shows how to configure DMA2D peripheral in Memory to Memory with blending transfer mode.

-In this transfer mode two input sources are fitched : foreground and background.
+In this transfer mode two input sources are fetched : foreground and background.
 In this example, the foreground and background are configured as follows:
 - input memory address at FLASH memory
 - Color mode : RGB565 format